mimelator/wavelength-arch-decoder/README.md

    - "What functions are available?"
    - "What services are used?"
    - "What dependencies does this use?"
+   - "What tests are available?"
+   - "What documentation exists?"
    - "What functions use Firebase?"
    - "What would break if I rename getAdminStorage?"